-The academic knowledge, technical skills and professional competencies needed to qualify as an EHO will be acquired at university and during structured practical training.
-However attitude and outlook on life are just as important!
+The academic knowledge, technical skills and professional competencies needed to qualify as an EHO will be acquired at university and during structured professional practice, however attitude and outlook on life are just as important!
 EHOs are public health advocates and educators and need to be broad-minded, approachable, flexible and persuasive.

 The career is suitable for a person who